 Biomechanics are as unique and varied as fingerprints.
 We all have our own quirks and patterns, and no two runners are exactly alike.
 It’s important to find a shoe that will accommodate your individual needs.
 And while no two runners are the same, many runners will share certain traits in common.
 One of those traits is called supination.
-But what type of running shoe is the best for people who supinate?

 What is supination?

 Supination is a pattern in the gait cycle some runners encounter during their stride.
-For people who supinate, the feet lean outward, away from each other.
+For folks who supinate, the feet lean outward, away from each other.
 This can lead to excess pressure along the lateral edges of the feet and can sometimes result in lateral strain on the knees as well.

 What can be done about supination?